Havana Quick Facts

 The Sarah Lawrence College program is based in Havana, a city of 2.1 million people and located on the northwest coast of the island.
 It is a lively city that is full of contrasts and can be explored easily by foot or public transportation.
-The University of Havana serves as the host institution to the program.
+The University of Havana serves as the host institution for the program.
 The university was established in 1728, is the largest and oldest university in Cuba, and its programs and research centers enjoy a fine international reputation.
-The university's current enrollment is approximately 6,000 students.

 Please note that Sarah Lawrence College has an early application deadline of February 1 for the fall program.

-Students take four courses - mandatory Spanish, two electives and a core seminar course (1.0 Pomona credit each).
+Students take four courses - Spanish language, two electives, and a core seminar course (1.0 Pomona credit each).
 The latter is conducted through Centro de Estudios Demograficos (CEDEM), a unique research center at the University of Havana.
-Designed exclusively for Sarah Lawrence in Cuba students, the course examines gender, health, education and sustainable development throughout Cuban society.
+Designed exclusively for Sarah Lawrence in Cuba students, the course examines gender, health, education, and sustainable development throughout Cuban society.
 You will study theoretical as well as practical perspectives on life in Cuba.

 The program offers a wide range of courses in the humanities, social sciences, and the arts, all of which are taught by recognized experts in their fields.
-All classes are taught in Spanish and you should expect most of your classmates to be Cuban.
+All classes are taught in Spanish and most of your classmates will be Cuban.

 Students on this program follow the same curriculum as Cuban students do, subject to the same standards and requirements.
-Course work in the humanities, literature and social sciences may be taken at the University of Havana.
-Film history is taken at the Unviersity of Havana or at the Fundacion del Nuevo Cine Lantinoamericano, and the performing and visual arts at the Instituto Superior de Arte (ISA).
+Course work in the humanities, literature, and social sciences may be taken at the University of Havana.
+Film history is taken at the University of Havana or at the Fundacion del Nuevo Cine Latinoamericano, and the performing and visual arts are offered at the Instituto Superior de Arte (ISA).

 Students may not take the core course on a P/NC basis.